hari16/Tweet/README.md

 Usage

---Download or clone the project to local machine.
---Open the solution in Visual studio.
+--Download or clone the project to local machine --Open the solution in Visual studio.
 --Restore nuget packages by right click on solution and "Restore Nuget Packages".
 --Build the project.